felixsc1/TriangularArbitrageUniswap/README.md

 ## Features

+1. Python part:
 - post graphQL query using python requests.
 - Group all available uniswap pools into triangular arbitrage tradeable groups.
+- Calculate the surface rate arbitrage opportunities (not yet considering slippage).
+- Export data to json to continue in javascript.

-to be continued...
+2. Javascript part (because uniswap SDK is built in JS): to be continued...